jckuester/ltlfo2mon/README.md

  **Note:** U-Operators (like `v, w, login` in the following examples) don't have to be predefined (as they don't require an evaluation algorithm).
-The only requirement is that their names are not already reserved by I-ops, functions, variable names.
+The only requirement is that their names are not yet reserved by I-ops, functions, or variable names.

  **Also note:** The parser recognises string and integers automatically as constants, and defines them accordingly.